 Brian Skerry is a photojournalist specializing in marine wildlife and underwater environments.
 Since 1998 he has been a contract photographer for National Geographic Magazine covering a wide range of subjects and stories.
 In 2014 he was one of five photographers named as a National Geographic Photography Fellow.
 In 2017 he was named a National Geographic Society Storytelling Fellow and in June 2017 he was awarded the title of Rolex National Geographic Explorer of the Year.

 For NGM, Brian has covered a wide range of stories, from the harp seal’s struggle to survive in frozen waters to the alarming decrease in the world’s fisheries to dolphin intelligence, all cover stories.
 During 2016 NGM published three consecutive feature stories by Brian about predatory sharks.
 His cover story in the February 2017 issue of NGM, focuses on protecting special underwater ecosystems in US waters.
 During his coverage for this story Brian produced the first images of a US President underwater.
 He is currently at work on his 29th story for NGM.

 Brian’s work has also been featured in publications such as Sports Illustrated, The New York Times, BBC Wildlife, Paris Match, GEO, The Washington Post, The Wall Street Journal, Smithsonian, Esquire, Audubon and Men’s Journal.
-He is the author of 11 books including the acclaimed monographs Ocean Soul and Shark.
+He is the author of 12 books including the acclaimed monographs Ocean Soul and Shark.
 His latest book, Secrets of the Whales, released by National Geographic, is part of a multi-platform project he created that includes a cover story in National Geographic magazine and a 4-part series on Disney+.